rustfoundation/foundation.rust-lang.org/news/welcoming-shopify-as-our-inaugural-gold-member.md

 index: false
 layout: layouts/news.njk
 ---
-### We are thrilled to announce that Shopify has joined the Rust Foundation as our first Gold Member\!&nbsp;
+### We are thrilled to announce that Shopify has joined the Rust Foundation as our first Gold Member\!

 [Shopify](https://www.shopify.com/) is a leading provider of essential internet infrastructure for commerce, offering trusted tools to start, grow, market, and manage a retail business of any size.
 Shopify makes commerce better for everyone with a platform and services that are engineered for reliability while delivering a better shopping experience for consumers everywhere.
 Shopify is powered by a robust tech stack that includes Rust, making their investment in Rust through the Rust Foundation both timely and relevant.